If you are planning to visit London Big Ben is one of the attractions you simply cannot miss.

 In case you haven’t heard, Big Ben in London is the House of Parliament’s iconic clock tower.
 Big Ben is the bell not the tower.

-Big Ben is located in Westminster London – the best area to stay in London due the close proximity to Big Ben and many other iconic London attractions including the London eye.
-We stayed at St Ermin’s, a hotel in perfect proximity to Big Ben.
+It is located in Westminster London – the best area to stay in London due the close proximity to this and many other iconic London attractions including the London eye.
+We stayed at St Ermin’s, a hotel in perfect proximity.

 Big Ben Tower Name